 Where paper surveys are employed for data collection, transcription of the data from the survey form to an SPSS SAV or Excel file can be carried out by the local collaborator or the forms mailed to the USA.
 Checking and cleaning of the data must be carried out by Romie Littrell in the USA.

 The project is self funded by all collaborators, with the exception that the project will fund data transcription of paper surveys sent via post to the USA.
 We may be able to provide support for data collection in some projects.
 Ethical approval must be obtained either through your home university or CCCC.

-Preferred Leader Behaviour & Values consortium members from Russia, Turkey, and the USA, including Zeynep Aksehirli, Gonca Gunay, Kelly Fisher, Irina Volkova, Valentine Koskova, and Romie Littrell in Istanbul, 2013
+Preferred Leader Behaviour & Values consortium members from Russia, Turkey, and the USA, including Zeynep Aksehirli, Gonca Gunay, Kelly Fisher, Irina Volkova, Valentina Koskova, and Romie Littrell in Istanbul, 2013

 Briefing Geert Hofstede on the project, Istanbul, 2013, Romie Littrell, Kelly Fisher, Texas A&M University Kingsville, & Monika

 Review of Leadership

 and Values project with Geert & Gert Jan Hofstede, and Romie Littrell in Arnhem, The Netherlands, July 2015.